If you’re here, then you obviously love desserts as much as I do, specifically, Cannoli Dip. It’s creamy, delicious and super easy to make!

 - Powdered sugar – also known as confectioners sugar

-- Chocolate chips- mini or large
+- Chocolate chips– regular size or mini chocolate chips

 - Vanilla extract – you can also use almond, butter or rum for a twist